gvwilson/sys-tutorial/pages/index.md

       Many think they know Unix.
       Few realize that what they know is just a shell.
-      Beneath it lie mysteries both bewildering and wonderful: ports and permissions and processes,
+      Beneath it lie mysteries both bewildering and wonderful: ports, processes, permissions,
       files that are not files,
       and components built atop other, older components that occasionally rise to the surface like ancient sea creatures believed long extinct.
     </p>
     <p>
       Like such creatures,
-      Unix is perfectly adapted to its environment and will outlive those who mock it.
+      Unix will outlive those who mock it.
       Welcome, then, to a world in which the strange will become familiar, and the familiar, strange.
       Welcome, thrice welcome, to Unix systems programming.
     </p>